sebastianruder/NLP-progress/README.md

 - More dialogue tasks
 - Semi-supervised learning

+### Exporting into a structured format

+You can now extract all the data into a structured, machine-readable JSON format with parsed tasks, results and descriptions.

+The instructions are in [structured/README.md](structured/README.md).

 ### Instructions for building the site locally

 Instructions for building the website locally using Jekyll can be found [here](jekyll_instructions.md).